Evaluating your Playground for SEN Play

 Sensory Activities

 SEN children can often benefit from engaging their senses in positive and educational/recreational activities.
-The play market is overflowing with brilliant and creative ways of engaging children in sensory-centred activities, and there are no end of ways to make your playground as inclusive as possible.
+The play market is overflowing with brilliant and creative ways of engaging children in sensory-centred activities.
+So there is no end of ways to make your playground as inclusive as possible.
 Start by asking yourself if your playground has a good range of sensory activities.
 If the answer is no, you should definitely invest in some sensory equipment.
-It can help calm down children, improve their focus and concentration, and provide a way of including them in play that takes into account any learning differences they may have.
+It can help calm down children while also improving their focus and concentration.
+Additionally it provides a way of including them in play that takes into account any learning differences they may have.
 Some examples of sensory activities or equipment for your playground can include:

 • Tangible activities.
 Focusing on sense of touch can be a great grounding exercise, and provides a fun and involved experience.
-Sand and water play are popular fixtures in many playgrounds, as they provide a safe but inclusive play activity that engages the senses in positive and creative ways.
+Therefore, sand and water play are popular fixtures in many playgrounds.
+This is because they provide a safe but inclusive play activity that engages the senses in positive and creative ways.

 • Music therapy has many proven benefits, and can improve mood and concentration.
 On a more localised level, incorporating sound play into a playground can have great benefits for SEN children.
 Whether this is placing some windchimes around your playground or investing in musical play equipment, children are sure to respond positively by having a sensory output to play with.